Just imagine for a moment, that your job is to rebuild almost the entire infrastructure of a major city in your country.

 Over the years, Kathryn has designed a toolbox of globally available resources to build stronger lives and workplaces including:

-Resilience at Work: Practical Tools for Career Success, an essential book for anybody wanting to better navigate stressors at work.
+Resilience at Work:an essential book for anybody wanting to better navigate stressors at work.
 This was a finalist for Best International Business Book at the Business Book Awards (London) and Australian Career Book Awards in 2019.
+It is available from most reputable book sellers.

 Let’s Talk Resilience at Workinspired by the book, this six-part workshop series (and leaders programme) combines the key messages of Resilience at Work with a coaching approach to enable a culture of rich wellbeing themed discussion within organisations.
 It can be facilitated via Zoom or at your workplace, and there is even an option to train in-house company facilitators.
 A contribution is made to the New Zealand Red Cross every time this programme is run.

 Essential Questions to GROW Your Teamis a workbook of Conversation Guides which is used by businesses around the world to support leaders who are learning to coach.
 It simply and effectively guides users to enable them to build better and more meaningful relationships with their team.
-It is supported by a Leadership Development Programme in New Zealand.
+It is available on Amazon.

 The Crafted Career Programme- this self-directed online learning programme combines the science of wellbeing with practical, easy to use resources that help users find hope, strength, and a more positive career.
 Carefully written to help you take more notice of the skills, connections and moments that make your work meaningful and your life brighter.